LIHEAP energy bill assistance and free weatherization in Pennsylvania.

-More details on both of these federal government funded programs are below.
-Each has an application process in place, and the amount of aid provided will vary based on many factors.
+Get more details on both of these federal government LEHEAP funded programs in PA.
+Each has an application process in place, and the amount of financial aid provided will vary based on many factors.
 When applying, families will need to provide proof of income, Social Security Numbers and birth dates for all household members as well as proof of citizenship.
 Applicants will also need to provide a recent statement or copy of an energy bill from their fuel dealer or utility company verifying their status.
 Apply at your local county assistance office in Pennsylvania or dial 1-866-857-7095.

 If your power has been disconnected, or if are just about of your main heating fuel, whether that is heating oil, coal, kerosene, or propane, then a crisis grant from the Low Income Home Energy Assistance Program may be able to help you.
 Customers that are in jeopardy of being without fuel in less than 15 days, or those in danger of having their utility service terminated within 60 days may also qualify.